DpoofikD/CSharpDailyJournal/README.md

 Organize your tasks by days and monitor their progress!

 Commads:
-- add - adds a note on selected day
+- add - adds a note on selected day (For now, you can only make only 1 note for each day.
+This will be fixed soon)
 - back - previous week
 - help - shows the list of commands
 - next - next week